FYI: I earn a small commission from some links and advertisements.

 I find these store ok at room temperature for a couple of days.

 But like all good cookies, you might not have to worry about storing them too long.
-Remember a box only makes one sheet, so you might want to stock up so you don't run out.
+Remember a box only makes one sheet of gluten free gingerbread cookies, so you might want to stock up so you don't run out.
 I like to buy them in bulk.